One of the most common questions rain barrel users have is, “Why is my rain barrel so stinky?”

 However, I recommend watering around the base of your plants and not directly on the vegetables, and of course, always rinse your vegetables before consuming them.
 So, in summary, no, you do not need to be worried if your rain barrel water smells a little stinky.

-Keep reading: I will help you learn everything you need to know about storing water in a rain barrel and the precautions you should take if your barrel starts to smell incredibly bad.
+Keep reading: I will help you learn everything you need to know about storing water in a rain barrel and the precautions you should take if your barrel smells incredibly bad.

 What to Know About Storing Rain Water in a Barrel